Tar Creek Superfund site: Clean up, 1983–present day

 Since the passage of CERCLA, numerous clean-up efforts have been made in the area.
 Some of the surface water contamination was dealt with in the 1980s and 1990s.
 In 2000, Governor Frank Keating commissioned development of a cleanup plan, later known as the "Oklahoma Plan".
 In 2002, DEQ studied fish from waters in the Tri-State mining district.
 Tar Creek issued a fish consumption advisory.

 The State of Oklahoma restored 329 acres of contaminated land in 2005.
 The following year it offered a voluntary buyout to affected families with children, in order to support their relocation to other, safer areas.
 The EPA got involved in 2010, offering additional voluntary buyouts and conducting additional cleanup.

 The Oklahoma Plan for Tar Creek has listed four main objectives in the process: improving surface water quality, reducing exposure to lead dust, attenuating mine hazards, and land reclamation.

 The University of Oklahoma's Department of Civil Engineering and Environmental Science has implemented a 1.2 million dollar passive water treatment system.
 The system bioremediates ground water from abandoned mines using a series of ponds to naturally remove lead, zinc, cadmium and iron from the water.
 It discharges into a tributary of Tar Creek.
 It uses gravity and renewable energy to flow water through a filtration system, composed of aerobic and anaerobic bacteria treatments, and periodic oxidation of treated waters.
 It has greatly reduced heavy metals in treated waters.

 To reduce lead dust, the Oklahoma plan proposes to pave chat roads and otherwise encapsulate chat.
 A chat and asphalt mixture may also be used to fill mines, which will reduce the threat of mine hazards—namely, the collapse of mines and/or the exposure to lead due to open or collapsed mines.

 Finally, the plan calls to restore and revegetate the land damaged by mining activities.
 New soil will be brought in to replace removed soil.
 One 2011 estimate claims an additional 3.2 million dollars will be sufficient to remediate the more than 400 mining sites remaining in the area.

 The municipality of Picher was officially dissolved or unincorporated in November 2013.
-This followed a marked decline in population both from buyouts and from damage by a 2009 tornado.
+This followed a marked decline in population both from buyouts and from damage by the 2008 tornado.

 In 2017 local residents criticized former EPA chief and Oklahoma native Scott Pruitt for his part in how the 33-year cleanup has been conducted.

 On September 17, 2019, the EPA, in cooperation with the state of Oklahoma and the Quapaw Nation, released the Final Tar Creek Strategic Plan to advance cleanup of the Tar Creek Superfund site.
 The EPA indicated while great progress had been made, much work was yet to be done.
 The Plan was a commitment to accelerate the cleanup by an increase in annual funding to this purpose.